awslabs/aws-icons-for-plantuml/scripts/README.md

 ### Release 17.0-2023.10.23

-This release switched to using `plantuml-mit-1.2023.12.jar`.
+This release switched to using `plantuml-mit-1.2023.12.jar` which had no noticeable changes.

 ### Release 16.0-2023.04.28